dani-lbnl/SC20_pyHPC/coiled/README.md

 ## Install and setup

+Create an account with [Coiled](coiled.io)

-To work with a Coiled cluster, first install the *coiled* Python package:
+To work with a Coiled cluster, first install the *coiled* Python package locally:

 ```sh
 pip install coiled